bookenjoyer67/volta/README.md

 fedora:   sudo dnf install love rust cargo poppler-utils zenity
 ```

-It is recommended that you use kitty as this was designed for kitty.
-I have not used it on any other terminal emulator yet.
+It is recommended that you use kitty if you are using the TUI.
+Kitty is able to support all the features.
+I also use kitty therefore this is going to be the most optimized for kitty.
 If you want it to work use kitty.
 In your kitty.conf file:
 ```
 allow_remote_control yes
 ```
-This way the text zoom will work properly when entering and exiting RSVP mode.
-Otherwise you should be good to go.
+This way the automatic text zoom will work properly when entering and exiting RSVP mode.
 ### Build

 ```bash